Nukepayload2/NetCore3PreVBWinExe/README.md

-# NetCore3Pre1VBWinExe

-__We don't need this template anymore, because the official VB WPF/Winforms templates have been included in .NET Core 3.0 Preview 6__

-.NET Core 3.0 Preview 1 WPF and Winform Template for Visual Basic
+# .NET Core 3.0 WPF and Winforms Template for Visual Basic

-__Tested with .net core 3.0 preview1 and the following command:__
+__Tested with .net core 3.0 rc1 and the following command:__

-dotnet publish --self-contained -r win10-x64 -c Release
+`dotnet publish --self-contained -r win10-x64 -c Release`

+__This template does NOT provide the following features__
+- IVBHost support in `MsgBox`
+- InputBox
+- My namespace
+- Singleton Windows Forms application